50 Mini Vacations That Won’t Break the Bank

 Budget tip: There’s free live music, fireworks, and family entertainment throughout the summer along the Boardwalk and free concerts at Plyler Park.

-Where to stay: The Caravelle offers a beachfront location, multiple pools, a water playground, game room, and kids clubs from just $109 per night.
+Where to stay: The Caravelle offers a beachfront location, multiple pools, a water playground, game room, and kids clubs from around $100 per night.

 Why you’ll love it: This western city offers a special treat: A true, old-fashioned dude ranch offering an Old West vacation at throwback prices.

 Budget tip: Visit Saguaro National Park where kids can participate in the free Junior Ranger Program and earn a special badge.

 Where to stay: Tanque Verde Ranch is starting rates this summer around $120 a night.
 The family-owned property provides an authentic Wild West experience with horseback riding and much more, through Arizona’s most breathtaking desert landscapes of the Rincon Mountains.
 A kid’s camp, great for ages 4 to 12, is available for an extra fee, as is horseback riding, biking, and guided hikes.

 Why you’ll love it: Start your Music City visit with a stop at the Ryman Auditorium to explore the origins of country music and even step on the stage where The Grand Ole Opry started (then head to its new home for a fabulous all-ages show).
 A highlight of the Country Music Hall of Fame is the Taylor Swift Education Center where kids can learn to strum a ukulele or create a take-home art project.
 Be sure to indulge in some home cooking at a meat-and-three or Nashville fried chicken and Southern soul food spots.

 Budget tip: Don’t miss the live music at the surprisingly family-friendly Honky Tonks (during the day that is) up and down Broadway.
 It’s free, but be sure to throw a few dollars in the tip jar for the hard-working musicians.